jwidmer/IntroToComputerScience/README.md

 # Intro to Computer Science

-Follow the steps below to create your GitHub account and download and install VS Code.
+Follow the steps below to create your GitHub account and first respository, download and install VS Code, and make your first commit into your repository.

 ## Create a GitHub account